Evaluating Language Models for Generating and Judging Programming Feedback

 \section{Abstract}

-The emergence of large language models (LLMs) has transformed research and practice in a wide range of domains.
-Within the computing education research (CER) domain, LLMs have received plenty of attention especially in the context of learning programming.
-Much of the work on LLMs in CER has however focused on applying and evaluating proprietary models.
-In this article, we evaluate the efficiency of open-source LLMs in generating high-quality feedback for programming assignments, and in judging the quality of the programming feedback, contrasting the results against proprietary models.
-Our evaluations on a dataset of students' submissions to Python introductory programming exercises suggest that the state-of-the-art open-source LLMs (Meta's Llama3) are almost on-par with proprietary models (GPT-4o) in both the generation and assessment of programming feedback.
-We further demonstrate the efficiency of smaller LLMs in the tasks, and highlight that there are a wide range of LLMs that are accessible even for free for educators and practitioners.
+The emergence of large language models (LLMs) has transformed research and practice across a wide range of domains.
+Within the computing education research (CER) domain, LLMs have garnered significant attention, particularly in the context of learning programming.
+Much of the work on LLMs in CER, however, has focused on applying and evaluating proprietary models.
+In this article, we evaluate the efficiency of open-source LLMs in generating high-quality feedback for programming assignments and judging the quality of programming feedback, contrasting the results with proprietary models.
+Our evaluations on a dataset of students' submissions to introductory Python programming exercises suggest that state-of-the-art open-source LLMs are nearly on par with proprietary models in both generating and assessing programming feedback.
+Additionally, we demonstrate the efficiency of smaller LLMs in these tasks and highlight the wide range of LLMs accessible, even for free, to educators and practitioners.